Linydong/Bayesian_Classifier_Project/README.md

 	git config --global user.name "John Doe"
 ```

+From this point on, you need to run another command line window **inside** the repo folder.

 To let git know that you have changed your code, in the command line window, run
 ```
 	git add *